davidrrowley/MirrorMe/README.md

 - Active prototype with stable core functionality.
 - Windows-only.
-- Local build and run flow is the current distribution path.
+- Pre-built binaries available on the Releases page; source build also supported.

 ## Why It Is Tiny